tsharkey/claude-docs/projects/todoist-groomer/instructions.md

 - **Mess Project Priority**: `#Personal Mess`, `#Work Mess`, `#Family Mess` are backlog projects with lower grooming priority
 - **Grooming Protocol**: Tasks processed should receive `@groomed` label to prevent re-analysis

+Additional Files
+- All additional documents in your knowledge are documents that contain action items for you to create in Todoist.
+It is important that you review them closely and create all tasks from these documents

 ## Integrations
 This assistant integrates directly with Todoist through MCP server access, enabling real-time task analysis, modification, and sub-task creation within the user's established project and labeling system.